aberdean/google-scholarship-fend-projects/mws-restaurant-stage-1/README.md

 Then, with your server running, point your browser to `http://localhost:3000` and enjoy!

-You can search restaurants by neighborhood or by cuisine.
+You can search restaurants in New York by neighborhood or by cuisine.
 You can learn each restaurant's address and opening hours, find the restaurant on the map, and read the reviews other customers wrote.

 ### Credits
 The starter code for the static restaurant reviews website is from [Udacity](https://github.com/udacity/mws-restaurant-stage-1)